 SERVICES SHOWCASE

-Gen-AI Content In Manuscripts: What Do We Do With It?
+GenAI Content In Manuscripts: What Do We Do With It?

 Muthukumar Ramalingam

-Vice President – Management
+Vice President – Operations

 “Certainly, here’s a blog post highlighting the challenges a scholarly publisher could face if authors use GenAI to write research papers..”